 Essentially, fiber is a substance that passes right through you.
 On the way, it grabs stuff you’d rather get rid of and helps pull it out of the body, but it has no effect on how much insulin you release at all.
 In fact, it actually slows the release of insulin, making you feel full longer, and helping provide you with much more steady energy.

 The temptation on a low carb diet is to save those 25 grams of carbs for a “treat”, maybe a bite or two of sweet potato or some corn.
 Instead, with the very little carbohydrate allowed on these diets, it is best to prioritize high fiber, nutrient dense foods like vegetables.

 A person with a 25 gram of carb daily allowance could potentially eat 4 servings of broccoli in a day when accounting for the fiber and while still not meeting the recommended 25 grams a day recommended by most major health professionals, would certainly get you much closer than having 25 grams of carbohydrate from sweet potatoes or oatmeal, not to mention a LOT more nutrition.

 This is one of the reasons why I am not a proponent of most people eating a ketogenic diet long term unless their health history warrants it.
 Certainly it can be beneficial for some subgroups of people, but overall I like to do it to aid in weight loss, and then transition to a higher fiber while still low glycemic diet that places a focus on lots of anti-inflammatory nutrients.

-For those clients who do follow ketogenic diets, I often have to recommend natural fiber supplements such as Biolax (find it here) which I sell at my office in order to help keep the bowels moving.
+For those clients who do follow ketogenic diets, I often have to recommend natural fiber supplements such as Biolax (find it here) in order to help keep the bowels moving.
 I’ve found this to work really well overall with most of my clients and it helps them maintain their ketogenic protocol without suffering constipation.